jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 draft: true
 ---

-[Autoscaling](https://en.wikipedia.org/wiki/Autoscaling) is a method used to dynamically adjust the resources allocated to the cloud application based on some metrics.
+[Autoscaling](https://en.wikipedia.org/wiki/Autoscaling) is a method used to dynamically adjust the resources allocated to a cloud application based on some metrics.
 Typically, scaling is done based on CPU or memory usage, but in the context of task scheduling and background job processing, we may be interested in scaling based on the number of jobs in the queue, the time they spend in the queue, etc. JobRunr Pro provides the advanced metrics to enable efficient autoscaling of your application.

 In this guide, we'll show you how to autoscale your [Kubernetes](https://kubernetes.io/)-managed JobRunr Pro applications using [KEDA](https://keda.sh/), a K8s-based event driven autoscaler.
 You will learn
 - how to set up KEDA to enable autoscaling of your JobRunr Pro applications on Kubernetes